chinmaygarde/impeller.dev/docs/faq.md

-# Frequently Asked Questions
+# FAQ

-* How do I enable Impeller to try it out myself?
+### How do I enable Impeller to try it out myself?
   * See the instructions in the README on how to [try Impeller in Flutter](https://github.com/flutter/engine/tree/main/impeller#try-impeller-in-flutter).
   * Support on some platforms is further along than on others.
 The current priority for the team is to support iOS, Android, Desktops, and Embedder API users (in that rough order).
-* I am running into issues when Impeller is enabled, how do I report them?
+### I am running into issues when Impeller is enabled, how do I report them?
   * Like any other Flutter issue, you can report them on the [GitHub issue tracker](https://github.com/flutter/flutter/issues/new/choose).
   * Please explicitly mention that this is an Impeller specific regression.
 You